m4gpi3girl/main_risk_app/README.md

 first next steps:

-- import data
+- import data DONE
-- match data w lat, lon and region from postcodes.io api
+- match data w lat, lon and region from postcodes.io api DONE

+new issue: five postcodes were not matched. need to investigate.

 - display on folium map with markers

 second next steps: